kubernetes/website/v1.1/docs/user-guide/simple-yaml.md

 ---
 title: "Getting started with config files."
 ---

-## Getting started with config files.

-In addition to the imperative style commands described [elsewhere](simple-nginx.html), Kubernetes supports declarative YAML or JSON configuration files.
+In addition to the imperative style commands described [elsewhere](simple-nginx), Kubernetes supports declarative YAML or JSON configuration files.
 Often times config files are preferable to imperative commands, since they can be checked into version control and changes to the files can be code reviewed, producing a more robust, reliable and archival system.